cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 end
 ```

-- It’s common to chain actions on on collections but attentions must be paid to the return value, especially if the return value is an empty collection or `nil`.
+- It's common to chain actions on on collections but attentions must be paid to the return value, especially if the return value is an empty collection or `nil`.

 ## Methods